travellingsasa/celonis/README.md

 structure from the Event Collection view is preserved as opposed to looping

 through all transformations and saving them in one directory.
-Also youl'll
+Also you'll

 have searchable files.